JohnEsleyer/Spring-Boot-Practice/README.md

 # Everyday-Spring-Boot-

+### Project Type: Experiment
-My repository containing all my code experiments using Spring Boot framework.
+My repository containing all my code experiments using the Spring Boot framework.

-### Purpose:
+### Purpose of the repository:
-The codes will act as snippets for my future projects involving Spring Boot.
+The codes stored in this repository will act as snippets for my future projects involving Spring Boot.